 While you’re out on Airport road, stop by the Breckenridge Distillery to sample a few locally-made craft spirits.
 They prefer using local ingredients whenever possible, creating unique flavors and high quality.
 The Distillery and Broken Compass both have a free shuttle taking guests to and from town, so feel free to leave the car at home!

 Explore Main Street

-If walking Main Street is more your speed, there’s no better time to do it than in the spring.
-A bluebird day is warm enough to stay comfortable, but still has just enough chill to justify a cup of coffee from Clint’s, The Crown, or Cabin Coffee, all conveniently located on Main.
-See if there are any buskers at Blue River Plaza, visit the Breckenridge Distillery and Dancing Pines tasting rooms, and take in some of the best people-watching in the state.
-Don’t forget to stop by the Crepe Cart for a snack or a light lunch, and find plenty of Breckenridge souvenirs to take to family and friends who weren’t lucky enough to join you for the trip.
-Visit during Spring Fever – typically in April – and enjoy merchant discounts and perks that you won’t find any other time of the year.
+Your trip to Breckenridge is not complete until you take a few hours to just stroll down Main Street.
+A bluebird day is warm enough to stay comfortable, but still has just enough chill to justify a cup of coffee from Clint’s, The Crown or Cabin Coffee, all conveniently located on Main.
+Visit the Welcome Center to help plan the rest of your stay, and take in the views at Blue River Plaza.
+Visit the Tap House and Dancing Pines tasting room, or play a game of Horseshoes over at Kenosha Steakhouse.
+Grab a beer on the patio at Rocky Mountain Underground (RMU), and find plenty of Breckenridge souvenirs to take to family and friends who weren’t lucky enough to join you on the trip.
+Throughout March and April, enjoy merchant discounts and perks that you won’t find any other time of year.

 Fulfill Your Appetite

 Every season in Breckenridge is worth experiencing – summers are beautiful, fall colors are spectacular, and the town feels like a Christmas village in the depths of winter.
-But for breadth of experiences available, you can’t beat March and April.
-See you here!s
+But for great skiing accompanied by warm sunshine and events, you just can’t beat Spring in Breckenridge.
+We’ll see you here!

 Spring in Breckenridge